moosemoose21/moosemoose21/README.md

-Hi, im @moosemoose21. <br/>
+Hi, im Atari-o. <br/>
-Im currently learning how to code python which is pretty cool.
+Im currently self-learning how to code python and looking in to C which is pretty cool. <br/>
+:)